LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose_local_array.rst

-In the execution policy, the ``RAJA::statement::Tile`` types define tiling of the outer 'row' (iteration space tuple index '1') and 'col' (iteration space tuple index '0') loops, including tile sizes (``RAJA::tile_fixed`` types) and loop execution policies.
+In the execution policy, the ``RAJA::statement::Tile`` types define tiling of the outer 'row' (iteration space tuple index '1') and 'col' (iteration space tuple index '0') loops, as well as tile sizes (``RAJA::tile_fixed`` types) and loop execution policies.
 Next, the ``RAJA::statement::InitLocalMem`` type allocates the local tile array based on the memory policy type (here, we use ``RAJA::cpu_tile_mem`` for